 Which language should I learn — French or Spanish?
 Which is better and more useful?
 Easier to study?
 This guide will help you choose between two popular European languages.

-Choosing Between Spanish and French
+5 Criteria to help you Choose Between Spanish and French

 I have come across this question many times as someone who is overly interested in languages.
 Learning any language is not like bread and butter.
 It is an endeavor that takes time and resources to accomplish, and when it comes to choosing which foreign language to learn, the decision can be like climbing up Mount Everest.